Danil-Lider/laravel-crm-main/README.md

 </p>

-COMMANDS FOR START FOR DANILT TIBAKIN
+COMMANDS FOR START FOR DANIL TIBAKIN

 change .env for database